mitchcurtis/slate/doc/getting-started-layered.md

 ## Renaming Layers

 Double click on the layer to rename it.
+Press Enter to confirm the changes, or Escape to cancel.

 <img src="https://github.com/mitchcurtis/slate/blob/master/doc/images/slate-layered-image-project-rename-layers.png" width="285">